Understanding anxiety what it is and what helps

 Tight chest

 Chest tightness or difficulty breathing as your respiratory system shifts into overdrive.
-Many people mistake this for a heart attack during panic episodes.

 Stomach issues